Skip to main content

 Frequently asked questions about e-Invoicing in New Zealand

-New Zealand supports the following e-Invoice formats: PINT A-NZ Billing XML via Peppol.
+New Zealand supports the following e-Invoice formats: PINT A-NZ Billing (UBL XML) via Peppol.

 Yes, New Zealand uses the Peppol network for e-Invoice exchange.
 Peppol enables standardised cross-border e-Invoicing with other Peppol-connected countries and organisations.

-Exemptions from New Zealand e-Invoicing may apply to: Cross-Border and Foreign-Currency Trade Invoices.
+Exemptions from New Zealand e-Invoicing may apply to: Payments Outside the Rules, Cross-Border and Foreign-Currency Trade, Disputed or Incorrect Invoices.
 Check specific criteria as exemptions vary by transaction type and business size.